XelorR/sf_infosec_os_03_administrating-linux/README.md

 curl https://raw.githubusercontent.com/XelorR/sf_infosec_os_03_administrating-linux/main/baseline/rollout.sh | bash -
 ```

 It will check if backports enabled and enable if not.
 [Baseline](./baseline/rollout.sh) script works for **Ubuntu Jammy**, [sophisticated](./sophisticated/rollout.sh) is working for new **Ubuntu Noble** syntax.
-Screenshot made for Noble, but there is no much difference, it works for Jammy also.
+Screenshot made for Noble, but there is no much difference, "baseline" script for Jammy is using similar approach for backpoert check, but a bit different syntax.
 ![sources add](./assets/sources-list.png)

 Then it will update the system and install some packages, including required (python, apache, ssh)